 🧠 A comparative study on teacher attitudes, knowledge and skills about children with AD(H)D;

-🧠 Training and further education programs for educators adapted to the cultural characteristics of the partner countries for effective work with children with AD(H)S – in order to achieve the widest possible reach, following a threefold approach:
+🧠 Training and further education programmes for educators adapted to the cultural characteristics of the partner countries for effective work with children with AD(H)S – in order to achieve the widest possible reach, following a threefold approach:

 • a freely accessible online learning offer with curated resource collection for teachers;